 The Thorny Devil is a lizard whose body is covered with little horns.
-It feeds mainly on ants (about 2000 per meal), catched with the tongue.
-It lives in arid and sandy areas of Australia and buries in sand to protects itself from the heat.
+It feeds mainly on ants (about 2000 per meal), cached with the tongue.
+It lives in arid and sandy areas of Australia and buries in the sand to protect itself from the heat.

 The largest living carnivorous marsupial, the Tasmanian Devil, was named after its impressive jaw and terrifying screams when hunting.

 Previously hunted and eaten by settlers, the Devil is now a threatened species despite its protection (since 1941).
 Since the 1990s the breed is affected by a form of cancerous facial tumor which is 100% fatal.

 Nearly 70% of the population was decimated since the onset of the disease.
 Today the government is trying to save the species and will probably transfer a part of the healthy population to another Australian island…